grecuandrei/java-backend-starter-impl/README.md

 - **Update Product Price**: `PUT /api/products/{id}/price`
 - **Increase Product Quantity**: `PATCH /api/products/{id}/increaseQuantity`

+## DTOs
+- The API uses Data Transfer Objects (DTOs) to decouple the internal data structures from the API responses and requests.
+- This enhances security and allows more control over the data exposed to the clients.

+## Caching & Indexing
+- Spring Cache for caching products and users to improve performance for queries.
+- The cache configurations can be found in the CacheConfig class.

+## Pagination & Sorting
+- Pagination and sorting are implemented for fetching products and users.
+- The Pageable interface from Spring Data JPA is used for this purpose.

 ## Authentication and Authorization
 - Basic authentication is implemented.
 - Role-based access control with roles such as USER and ADMIN.